IoTivity-Lite

 Parameters

-[in]resourcethe resource to specify the observability
+resourcethe resource to specify the observability (cannot be NULL)

-[in]statetrue to make resource observable, false to make resource unobservable
+statetrue to make resource observable, false to make resource unobservable

 See also